* In Nuuk, Greenland *

 A black belt under Robson Barbosa, Christian was the head coach at the world-famous CSA.dk in Copenhagen, Denmark for over a decade, and now leads the BJJ community on his new island home of St. Barth in the French West Indies.

 Both the training and the accommodation at this camp are entirely free, but with one small condition.
 Since we’ll have to do a lot of organising in advance to ensure we have enough beds available, we’d really like to avoid people signing up and then ultimately not appearing.
 As such, we request that all interested attendees pay a $200 deposit to guarantee their place.
-You’ll get this deposit back in full once you fulfil one very special requirement in person at the camp… Bring your swim trunks and a hip flask of whiskey!
+You’ll get this deposit back in full once you fulfill one very special requirement in person at the camp… Bring your swim trunks!

 “Greenland?
 I would have probably never thought to take a trip there on my own.
 I found out about the opportunity and looked up the flight prices at once, credit card in hand.
 I decided I couldn’t pass up the opportunity to visit and train in such an interesting and remote location.
 After arriving, seeing the country, and meeting the Greenlandic people, I couldn’t have been any more content with my decision.
 The training group in Nuuk is small, but welcoming.
 They are led by an awesome homegrown purple belt Jason and consist of a small group of locals that train hard.
 The family I stayed with all but adopted another globetrotter and myself.
 They provided more hospitality than I could have ever imagined.
 Of course the nature and culture in the area are good enough reasons to visit on there own merits, but throw in a handful of Globetrotters, and you’ve got a once in a lifetime experience.
 I recommend the Greenland camp to anyone who can make it.
 If you’re indecisive, take my word for it, and book your spot now”